atomdog/oslo/devnotes.md

 - shelving UI until post github
 - symbolically parsing time is probably NP-hard
 - so close to getting to production level
-- Accuracy increases as # of symbolic conversions increase
+- QA accuracy, recall accuracy, increases as # of symbolic conversions increase